Anna Erickson is editor of the Park Rapids Enterprise.

 - Member for

 Impact 20/20 is making a case for broadband access in northwest Minnesota.
-The group has formed a task force to examine the state of broadband in the region and establish goals and strategies to address the challenges in developing widespread broadband access in area.
+The group has formed a task force to examine the state of broadband in the region and establish goals and strategies to address the challenges in developing widespread broadband access in the area.
+A community broadband forum was held in Park Rapids last week for those who wanted to offer input on the issue and have questions answered.
 In Hubbard County, 997 households are without access to broadband, according to U.S. Census data.
-The goal is to have affordable access available.
-"It's a quality of life issue," said Nancy Vyskocil, president of the Northwest Minnesota Foundation.